fboschetty/MAGEMinEnsemble/docs/src/basic_usage.md

     "H2O" => collect(range(start=0.0, stop=8.0, step=1.0))
 }

-sys_in = "wt"  # Bulk composition defined in oxide wt%

-# Set an initial temperature of 1400 celsius, final temperature
-# of 800 celsius, and temperature step of -5 celsius.
-T_array = collect(range(start=1400, stop=800, step=-5))

 # Run the simulations, store result in variable Output
 Output = GenerateEnsemble.run_simulations(
-    T_array,
     constant_inputs,
     variable_inputs,
-    sys_in
     )
 ```
-The temperature is set outside of `constant_inputs` and `variable_inputs` and is defined as an array of temperatures.
-Currently only crystallisation simulations can be run in MAGEMinEnsemble, so the temperature array must be descending.

-`sys_in = "wt"` tells `MAGEMinEnsemble` that the defined bulk composition is in oxide wt.%.

-The `T_array`, `constant_inputs`, `variable_inputs`, and `sys_in` are passed to the `run_simulations()` function to generate and run the ensemble.
-The results will be saved as appropriately named .csv files (in this case "P=X_offset=Y_H2O=Z.csv, where X, Y and Z refer to the combination of values in `variable_inputs`), accompanied by metadata.txt files.To allow for further processing in Julia, the results are also stored in the variable `Output`.
+The `constant_inputs` and `variable_inputs` are passed to the `run_simulations()` function to generate and run the ensemble.
+The results will be saved as appropriately named .csv files.
+For this ensemble, they will have the form "P=X\_offset=Y\_H2O=Z.csv", where X, Y and Z refer to the combination of values in `variable_inputs`.

+The .csv files will be accompanied by metadata.txt files.
+To allow for further processing in Julia, the results are also stored in the variable `Output`.